Separating the impact of nuclear skin and nuclear deformation in high-energy isobar collisions

-Isobar ratios represent nevertheless more robust predictions than single-system estimates.
-We move on and calculate the ratios of these quantities to assess the impact of the nuclear structure.
+To isolate the effects of nuclear structure, we turn to isobar ratios.
 For an observable, $\mathcal{O}$, the ratio is calculated at a given $\npart$ as

-The results are shown in the left column of Fig.~\ref{fig:3}.
-Figure \ref{fig:3}(a) shows the complex centrality dependence of $R_{v_2\{2\}}$, arising from both deformation and radial profile parameters.
-In contrast, $R_{v_2\{4\}}$ [Fig.~\ref{fig:3}(b)] is sensitive mostly to $a_0$, whereas $R_{\delta}$ [Fig.~\ref{fig:3}(c)] is sensitive mostly to $\beta_n$.
-Therefore, the behavior of $R_{v_2\{2\}}$ can be fully decomposed into a part sensitive to the nuclear skin and a part sensitive to the nuclear deformations.
-One can establish the following relation,
+Figure \ref{fig:3}(a) shows the complex centrality dependence of $R_{v_2\{2\}}$, which arises from both deformation and radial profile parameters.
+In contrast, $R_{v_2\{4\}}$ in Fig.~\ref{fig:3}(b) is mainly sensitive to $a_0$, whereas $R_{\delta}$ in Fig.~\ref{fig:3}(c) is primarily sensitive to $\beta_2$ and $\beta_3$.
+Thus, the behavior of $R_{v_2\{2\}}$ can be decomposed into a part that is sensitive to the nuclear skin and a part that is sensitive to the nuclear deformations, supporting the intuition depicted in Fig.~\ref{fig:1}.
+We establish the following identity,

+where the second line is obtained by assuming all ratios are close to unity.
+It is known that $r\sim0$ in central collisions, and increases to around 0.8 in mid-central collisions.
+Consequently, the behavior of $R_{v_{2}\{2\}}$ in central collisions is predominantly determined by $R_{\delta}$, while the non-monotonic behavior of $R_{v_{2}\{2\}}$ in mid-central collisions results from the interplay between $R_{v_{2}\{4\}}$ and $R_{\delta}$.
+This constitutes our main finding.